Kathleen Fraser (canoeist)

-Kathleen Fraser (born March 29, 1986) is a Canadian sprint kayaker.
-Competing in the K-4 500 metres event she won gold medals at the 2011 and 2015 Pan American Games and placed eighth at the 2016 Olympics.
+Kathleen Fraser (born March 29, 1986) is a professional Canadian Olympian who competes as a sprint kayaker.
+Competing in the K-4 500 meters event, she won two gold medals in 2011, and placed 8th in the 2015 Pan American Games and placed eighth at the 2016 Olympics.

 Fraser took up kayaking aged 14.
 She studied geography, parks and recreation at the Lakehead University.